SteveJerettMcQueen/naivebayes/README.md

-# Gender Classification Using Naive Bayes
+# Learning to Classify Text Using a Naïve Bayes Classifier

-One Paragraph of project description goes here
+The purpose of this project is to apply a known supervised classification technique for Natural Language Processing (NLP) problems.
+Specifically, the supervised classification technique used for this problem will be a Naïve Bayes Classifier

 ### Installing